PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/the_simple_way_to_avoid_deadlocks/index.md

 ![](images/cars_deadlock_1.jpeg)

-In this example, deadlocks can be easily avoided by having both processes try to acquire locks on resources in the same order.
+Deadlocks can be easily avoided in this case by having both processes try to acquire locks on resources in the same order.

 | Process A | Process B |
 | --------- | --------- |